Product Description

 Q: What is the difference between this standard wheel and other polyurethane wheel variants?

-A: The 00591-52053-81 is classified as a standard wheel, meaning it is engineered for typical indoor material handling operations on regular warehouse floors.
+A: The 00591-52053-81 is classified as a standard wheel, engineered for typical indoor material handling operations on regular warehouse floors.
 Other variants may include high-traction compounds for wet or cold storage environments, or specialized compounds for outdoor use.
 Match wheel type to your specific operating environment and floor conditions.

 Q: How do the resilience and tear strength properties affect performance?

 A: Resilience of 20 to 50 percent means the wheel returns to its original shape after load or impact, reducing flat-spotting and extending service life.
 Tear strength of 10 to 195 kN/m indicates the wheel resists splitting and cracking from sharp objects or repeated stress.
-Together, these properties ensure durability in high-cycle material handling environments.
+Together, these properties ensure durability and consistent performance in high-cycle material handling environments.